marshmellow77/tool-use-testing/README.md

+# Blog post
+You can find my blog post/tutorial for this repo [here](https://towardsdatascience.com/productionising-genai-agents-evaluating-tool-selection-with-automated-testing-f668065e69bd)

 # Tool Selection Tester for GenAI Agents

 A framework for testing and evaluating LLM's capabilities to select tools and respond to user queries across different scenarios.
 Compatible with Gemini and OpenAI models.